passmarked/browser/README.md

 Returns the result of trying to connect to the specified URL which is either:

-* **success** - all good was able to connect and find a document to respond.
-This could be a any status code just as long as we are able to load the page in Chrome without connection problems.
+* **success** - All is good.
+Was able to connect and found a document to respond.
+Not to be confused with HTTP status.
+This could be any status code just as long as we are able to load the page in Chrome without connection problems.
-* **insecure** - There was a issue connecting due to HTTPS/SSL issues - see #ignoreSSL under #Options to disable checking
+* **insecure** - There was an issue connecting due to HTTPS/SSL - see #ignoreSSL under #Options to disable checking
 * **timeout** - The configured timeout was exceeded
-* **failed** - We just not able to connect to the specified url
+* **failed** - We are just not able to connect to the specified url

 ## Page Functions